 After implementing the steps above, your foundation can look into forming a community cohort composed of nonprofits led by historically marginalized community members.
 LCFC created a Latino-led nonprofit cohort that provided members with peer-to-peer learning spaces, skill-building opportunities, cohort-wide meetings, and individual support to build capacity and community in the Latino nonprofit sector.
 These resources allowed cohort members to share ideas, further board development, and, most importantly, create a safe space for Latino organizations to connect.

 Building on the success of this cohort, LCFC selected 23 established nonprofit organizations for its three-year Adelante Colorado cohort, a project “dedicated to building the capacities of Latino-led and Latino-serving nonprofits and leaders in Colorado.”
 In addition to financial support, LCFC is “further assisting grantee organizations through leadership development and trainings at four to six collaborative meetings per year to support and envision a unique pathway for a bold and courageous evolution for each organization.”
-Lety Salinas, LCFC program manager, explained the foundation’s goal to “build a culturally relevant model that incorporates the values and traditions from within the Latino Community and incorporates social concepts including racial, economic, and language justice which are all areas that affect Latinos.”
+Lety Salinas, former LCFC program manager, explained the foundation’s goal to “build a culturally relevant model that incorporates the values and traditions from within the Latino Community and incorporates social concepts including racial, economic, and language justice which are all areas that affect Latinos.”